 No matter how rich or poor a city is, there is often some trace of graffiti somewhere.
-It’s so common, sometimes you don’t even notice it anymore!

 But did you ever stop to think about the history of graffiti or different styles?

 Check out these 21 facts about this worldwide movement!

 An estimated $1-$3 is spent per year by each taxpayer to remove graffiti.

 The word graffiti originates from both Greek and Italian – the Greek word “graphein” which means “to write,” and the Italian word “graffito” which means “a scratch.”